-miRARE-mediated genotype-dependent gene regulation was demonstrated by analyzing tissue sections from wild type and knockout mice treated with AAV9 vectors given intrathecally.
-When knockout mice were injected with a vector expressing the mini-MECP2 transgene with and without the miRARE element, miRARE reduced overall miniMECP2 transgene expression compared to unregulated miniMECP2 in wild type mice as shown below miRARE Reduced Overall Expression of MiniMeCP2 Transgene Expression Compared to Unregulated MiniMeCP2 in WT Mice
+miRARE-mediated genotype-dependent gene regulation was demonstrated by analyzing tissue sections from wild type and KO mice treated with AAV9 vectors given intrathecally.
+When KO mice were injected with a vector expressing the mini-MECP2 transgene with and without the miRARE element, miRARE reduced overall miniMECP2 transgene expression compared to unregulated miniMECP2 in wild type mice as shown below.